home |

 Community Garden

+Members of the Community Garden have installed wicking beds (for maximum water efficiency) and built a pole-gola with climbing plants.
 Various organisations have assisted us to plant our fruit forest, build a seating area, and install flowering beds and a sandpit for children.
+There are many more projects currently underway including:

 We are a group of volunteers that love to chat all things gardening.
 We don't have any joining fees, and so all we ask is for you to come along and get involved.
+Our site, because it is bitumen, is accessible to most, and we welcome you to visit us at 41 Clarke Road, Margaret River.

-Please check our Margaret River Community Garden Facebook page for updates and information.
-A blackboard on the Goods Shed has information on it for members, or please contact for more details.
+for updates and information.
+A blackboard on the Goods Shed has information on it for members, or please contact

 Bush Regeneration